buildpacks/spec/buildpack.md

 For each buildpack in the group,

-1. Any `<launch>/<layer>.toml` files that were present at the end of the previous OCI image build are retrieved.
+1. Any `<launch>/<layer>.toml` files that were present at the end of the build of the previously created OCI image are retrieved.
-2. Those `<layer>.toml` files are placed on the filesystem so that they appear in the buildpack's `<launch>/` directory during the build step.
+2. Those `<layer>.toml` files are placed on the filesystem so that they appear in the buildpack's `<launch>/` directory during the build phase.

 The lifecycle MUST NOT download any filesystem layers from the previous OCI image.

-After analysis, the lifecycle proceeds to the build step.
+After analysis, the lifecycle MUST proceed to the build phase.

 ### Build

+#### Purpose

+The purpose of build is to transform application source code into runnable artifacts that can be packaged into a container.

+During the build phase, typical buildpacks might:

+1. Provide the application with dependencies for launch in `<launch>/<layer>`.
+2. Provide subsequent buildpacks with dependencies in `<cache>/<layer>`.
+3. Compile the application source code into object code.
+4. Remove application source code that is not necessary for launch.
+5. Provide start command in `<launch>/launch.toml`.

+#### Process

 **GIVEN:**
-- The final ordered group of buildpacks determined during detection and
+- The final ordered group of buildpacks determined during detection,
-- A directory containing application source code and
+- A directory containing application source code,
-- The final Build Plan and
+- The final Build Plan,
-- Any `<launch>/<layer>.toml` files placed on the filesystem during the analysis step and
+- Any `<launch>/<layer>.toml` files placed on the filesystem during the analysis phase, and
 - The most recent local `<cache>` directories from a build of a version of the application source code,

 For each buildpack in the group in order, the lifecycle MUST execute `/bin/build`.